Chingleput Ranganathan: Career

 At the age of seventeen, Ranganathan secured the first place in the Music Competition held in October 1955, conducted by the All India Radio.
 He obtained the prize from the First President of India, Dr.Rajendra Prasad.
 He was an ‘A’ Top Grade Artist from the All India Radio and served for 20 years as a staff artist in the All India Radio (A.I.R., Chennai).
 As a staff artiste at the AIR, he conducted various programmes donning roles such as composer, conductor of orchestras, organiser etc. He served as the Asthana Vidwan of the Kanchi Kamakoti Mutt, Kanchipuram for more than twenty years.
 He was the Principal of the Teacher’s College of Music, The Music Academy, Chennai for over five years.
 Later he was a member of the faculty at its school of advanced learning in Carnatic music.
 He died on 12 July 2011.

 Achievements

-Acclaimed Vidwan that he was, he had specialised in intricate pallavis ranging from the grand and famous to the obscure and elusive.
-He set to tune, thiruppugazh in the 72 melakartha ragas.
-His streak as a vaggeyakarar has shone through in his thillanas set to all the 35 suladhisaptha thalas.
-He was the torch-bearer of the Alathur Bani known for not only its laya oriented singing but the Sangeetha and Ragha Bhava – force of life enthused to the compositions of various composers.
+He specialized in complex pallavis, including both well-known and less frequently performed compositions.
+He set Thiruppugazh verses to the 72 melakartha ragas and composed thillanas in all 35 suladi sapta talas.
+He was associated with the Arthur bani, a style noted for its emphasis on rhythmic structure as well as raga and compositional expression.

 He was awarded the prestigious Sangita Nataka Akademi Award by our honourable President Dr.A.P.J.Abdul Kalam at the Akademi Puraskar Awards 2006, held in March 2007 and also honoured at the St. Thiagaraja Utsavam, with the title, "Sangeetha Kala Sagaram" at Cleveland, USA- April 2007.